 Remove from heat, add the almond meal and the vanilla extract, and mix to incorporate.

 Wet the working surface with your hands and pour the mixture over it.

 Wait till temperature decreases enough (careful, I got burned!) to work it with your hands.
 Give it at least 30-40 minutes.

 Knead the mixture with wet hands (wet them again if you feel like the dough is too dry) for about 5 minutes.

 This is when you can add the food coloring to change the dough color: add a few drops, work it at least for a minute and add more coloring if necessary, until you get the desired color.

 Roll out the marzipan and shape it or cut it out as per your needs.

 If not, form a ball, wrap it in plastic and refrigerate.

-Enjoy your marzipan and all the cool things you’ll use it for!
+Enjoy your marzipan and all the delicious treats you’ll use it for!